You have your novel finished. Now what?

 The amount of author impute in the publishing process ranges from none to a great deal according to the individual press.

-The disadvantages include poorer distribution, the vagaries of the how each runs its business, and the inherent risk of working with a small company where an owner's illness or family problems can stop the presses.
+The disadvantages include poorer distribution, the vagaries of the how each runs its business, and the inherent risk of working with a small company where an owner's illness can stop the presses.